Cowboy Bob's Dictionary

 Jacal - A small hut or shack, usually adobe.
 Often misspelled "jackel."

-Jack - A male donkey
+Jack - A male donkey; also called a jackass.

 Jamestown Weed - See Jimsonweed.